 Facebook, YouTube remove 'Plandemic' video with 'unsubstantiated' coronavirus claims

-CALIFORNIA: Facebook Inc and YouTube, the video service of Alphabet Inc's Google, said on Thursday (May 8) that they were removing a video that made medically unsubstantiated claims relating to the novel coronavirus pandemic.
+CALIFORNIA: Facebook and YouTube, the video service of Alphabet's Google, said on Thursday (May 8) that they were removing a video that made medically unsubstantiated claims relating to the novel coronavirus pandemic.

 The 26-minute video dubbed "Plandemic" went viral this week across social media platforms.
 It features Judy Mikovits, an activist among people who contend that many common vaccines are dangerous.